mvdwetering/ynca/docs/PRACTICALITIES.md

 ### Subzone

 An other variation seen on RX-V583 is a "subzone" called Zone B. In the AV Controller app it is shown similar to Zone 2.
-This zone can be powered individually from the the MAIN zone (TO BE VERIFIED), but wil always have the same input as the MAIN zone.
+This zone can be powered individually from the the MAIN zone, but wil always have the same input as the MAIN zone.

 Reason for calling it a subzone is that it's functions are exposed on the MAIN subunit.

 On the API this subzone is controlled by the following functions.
-It is assumed they support same values as the MAIN zone.
+Note that Mute only supports On/Off
 ```
 @MAIN:PWRB
 @MAIN:ZONEBAVAIL
+@MAIN:ZONEBNAME   # Unknown if this can actually be set on the AVR
 @MAIN:ZONEBMUTE
 @MAIN:ZONEBVOL
 ```

 Note that this variant also has the `@MAIN:SPEAKERA/B` functions.
-It is unclear why.
+But when controlling the SPEAKERB it will power on/off ZoneB (assumption is that it works the same for SPEAKERA/MAIN zone PWR).
+So when implementing a client these should probably be hidden/ignored.